-On or before October 1 each year (or December 31 in 2020 due to the pandemic) the University will publish an annual Fire Safety Report that contains at a minimum, the following information:
+On or before October 1 each year the University will publish an annual Fire Safety Report that contains at a minimum, the following information:

 - 1. The fire statistics described in the subsection below. - 2.
 A description of the University Housing fire safety systems. - 3.
 The number of fire drills held at University Housing during the previous calendar year. - 4.
 The University Housing policies or rules on portable electrical appliances, smoking, and open flames in each facility. - 5.
 The procedures for evacuation in the case of a fire in University Housing. - 6.
 The policies regarding fire safety education and training programs provided to the students and employees, which must describe the procedures that students and employees should follow in case of a fire.